viamrobotics/docs/docs/product-overviews/extending-viam/modular-resources.md

 }
 ```

-## Modular resources as a remotes
+## Modular resources as remotes

-You can include modular resources as a [remote](/getting-started/high-level-overview/#remote) part of any configured Viam robot.
+[Remote](/getting-started/high-level-overview/#remote) parts may load their own modules and provide modular resources, just as the main part can.
 This means that you can compose a robot of any number of parts running in different compute locations, each containing both built-in and custom resources.

 ## Limitations